chrisquince/MAGAnalysis/README.md

 ##Construct a phylogenetic tree

-Assume we are starting from the 'Split' directory in which we have seperated out the cluster fasta files and we have done the COG assignments for each cluster:
+Assume we are starting from the 'Split' directory in which we have seperated out the cluster fasta files and we have done the COG assignments for each cluster.
+Then the first step is to extract each of the 36 conserved core COGs individually.
+There is an example bash script for doing this in phyloscripts but it will need modifying:

+#!/bin/bash
+while read line
+do
+    cog=$line
+    echo $cog
+     ./SelectCogsSCG.pl ../clustering_gt2000_scg.tsv ../../Annotate_gt2k/Contigs_gt2000_c10K.fas $cog > SCGs/$cog.ffn
+done < cogs.txt